Nicola Stephenson: Career

 She is known mainly for her roles in television, which include Margaret Clemence in Channel 4's Brookside; Stephenson's on-air kiss with Anna Friel (Beth Jordache) was the first pre-watershed lesbian kiss to be broadcast on British television.
 In 2012 the kiss was broadcast to over 5 billion people when it was included as part of the London 2012 Olympics opening ceremony directed by Danny Boyle.
 The opening ceremony was broadcast uncensored in 76 countries where homosexuality is illegal and therefore became the first homosexual kiss to be broadcast in these countries.
-Other roles have included Julie Fitzjohn/Bradford in Holby City, Suzie Davidson in Clocking Off, Jackie Armstrong in ITV's Christmas Lights/Northern Lights/City Lights, Sarah Williams in BBC's The Chase and All at Sea.
+Other roles have included Julie Fitzjohn/Bradford in Holby City, Suzie Davidson in Clocking Off, Jackie Armstrong in ITV's Christmas Lights/Northern Lights/City Lights, Sarah Williams in BBC's The Chase and Helen Enright in All at Sea.
 In 2012, Nicola played Louise, a series lead in the ITV drama Homefront.
 In 2014 she joined the regular cast of Waterloo Road as art teacher Allie Westbrook for 11 episodes.

 Her theatre roles include A Patriot for Me at the Royal Shakespeare Company, directed by Peter Gill, His Girl Friday and Edmund at the National Theatre, directed by Ed Hall, and War Horse at the New London Theatre in London's West End, directed by Marianne Elliot.
+In 2025 she played Dorothy Pizer in the play Liberation written by Zodwa Nyoni at Royal Exchange Theatre as part of Manchester International Festival.

 In 2007, she had a lead role in the BBC TV 3 part series Superstorm directed by Julian Simpson.
 In 2014 she worked with Simpson again when he directed her as a guest lead in the BBC TV series New Tricks.

 She appeared in the ITV drama Safe House in early 2015.

 From 2015 to 2016, she played the part of Tess Harris in the soap-opera Emmerdale.
 Her five-month stint on the serial came to a sudden end when her character was killed off in a hit-and-run incident.
 Stephenson's role in the soap also reunited her with her co-star from The Chase, Gaynor Faye, who had played the character of Megan Macey since 2012.